tbornon/ble2mqtt/README.md

 Rules :
 * The template must be placed inside devices folder.
+* The template filename must be the same as the classname.
 * It must extend the BaseDevice class.
 * It must implement onNewData function.

 In constructor, you list characteristics UUIDs (lowercase, without 0x at the beginning) you want to subscribe to.

-In onNewData, you process your datas as you want to and then you publish them to the desired MQTT topic
+In onNewData, you process your datas as you want to and then you publish them to the desired MQTT topic.